 Frequently Used Resources

 Our local SBDCs are often one of the first referrals we make for things like business planning, financial forecasting, market research and more.
 Our regional North Dakota office is at the NDSU Research Park.
 The Minnesota office is on the campus of Concordia College.
 In addition to the SBDCs, our local SCORE office has volunteer mentors to help entrepreneurs talk through their ideas and plans, and the ND Women’s Business Center has a Fargo office to help provide programs to support entrepreneurs from business start-up to expansion through a variety of services and resources.
 The above guidance is often taken and utilized to visit with local SBA partners for early financing needs – Dakota Business Lending and Lake Agassiz Development Group.

-ND Development Fund/Bank of North Dakota – ND entrepreneurs have the advantage of the funding possibilities provided by ND Development Fund and the nation’s only state-owned financial institution, Bank of North Dakota.
+ND entrepreneurs have the advantage of the funding possibilities provided by ND Development Fund and the nation’s only state-owned financial institution, Bank of North Dakota.
 ND Development Fund provides gap financing through loans and equity investments not available from most conventional lenders.
 Bank of North Dakota has been an agile partner with lenders.
 They reduce exposure on financing early-stage companies as well as established businesses.

-A Space to Work – If you are ready for traditional office space, there are a wide variety of local realtors to assist you.
-However, if you’re more in the stage for short-term space, we can connect you with places like Prairie Den, Regus, NDSU RTP Incubator or other great spaces.
+If you are ready for traditional office space, there are a wide variety of local realtors to assist you.
+However, if you’re more in the stage for short-term space, we can connect you with places like Railyard Offices, Regus, NDSU RTP Incubator, Regional Small Business Center or other great spaces.
 The NDSU RTP Incubator building is also home to the NDSU Innovation Studio makerspace.

-Making Connections – While formal resource programs can help startups progress faster, everyone here agrees that the personal connections you will make through the ecosystem providers and peer-to-peer discussions are invaluable.
+While formal resource programs can help startups progress faster, everyone here agrees that the personal connections you will make through the ecosystem providers and peer-to-peer discussions are invaluable.
 We’ll assist with that but you may also look to many local opportunities to engage.